-We have prudently managed our borrowings to ensure we meet the specified requirements in our Long-term Financial Strategy.
-Net borrowings at 30 June 2016 are 81% (2015: 79%) of revenue, within the target of 150% set by the Council and significantly less than the 175% limit contained within our Financial Strategy.
-This is illustrated in the Financial Prudence section on page 237 on Local Government Benchmarks.
+We have prudently managed our borrowings to ensure we meet the specified requirements in our Long Term Financial Strategy.
+Net borrowings at 30 June 2016 are 81% (79% 2014/15) of revenue, within the target of 150% set by the Council and significantly less than 175% limit contained within our Financial Strategy.
+This is illustrated in section XXXX on page XXXX on Local Government Benchmarks.